Presencial, Online, Streaming

 • Definition and nature of insolvency proceedings.

-• The objective of insolvency proceedings: liquidation or viability of the company.
+• The purpose of insolvency proceedings: liquidation or viability of the company.

 • The role of the Insolvency Administrator.